DNSimple and ClickFunnels

 Step 3: Accepting and setting up the domain in DNSimple

-1. Log into DNSimple.
+1. Log in to DNSimple.
 You’ll see a screen.
 Select , found under the three boxes of options.
 We’ll go over these other options in the section below.

 3. and your domain are listed below.
 Click to the right of the domain.